 Symptoms and diagnosis

 They told me that I had stage IV blood cancer in the bone marrow.
-So I had chemotherapy called archtop.
+So I had a chemotherapy called archtop.
 I also had monoclonal antibody infusion therapy, which was fairly new.
 Antibody therapy is a lot more common these days and very successful.
 I also had to have chemotherapy injections of methotrexate in my spine to get to the brain.
 This is because chemotherapy doesn’t pass the blood barrier.
 I had received many blood transfusions because I was very anaemic.
 And at the end of my treatment, it was clear that I hadn’t finished my treatment.
 Finally, they made a stem.
 So I managed to do a stem cell collection just in case it comes back.
 Luckily, I’ve never had to use it.

 Side effects and challenges

 The side effects weren’t too bad.
 I had some small tablets for that.
-And I tried to keep the food fairly not bland.
+And I tried to keep the food fairly healthy.
 The biggest thing was I had really dry skin that itches dreadfully.
 And also, I got a lot of mouth ulcers which meant I couldn’t drink water.
 It was the little things that bothered me more than the treatments.
 Every month, I had chemo so mouth ulcers would come back.
 I used to use a natural oil that I made to rub into my skin and it worked really well.

 Alternative therapies undergone